oliviergimenez/R2ucare/README.md

 # R2ucare: An R package to test the goodness of fit of capture-recapture models

-Authors: [Olivier Gimenez](https://oliviergimenez.wordpress.com/), Roger Pradel, Jean-Dominique Lebreton, Rémi Choquet, Anne-Marie Reboulet
+Authors: [Olivier Gimenez](https://oliviergimenez.wordpress.com/), Jean-Dominique Lebreton, Rémi Choquet, Roger Pradel

 Please email all comments/questions to olivier.gimenez [AT] cefe.cnrs.fr